West Midlands Passenger Transport Executive: Railway services

 In the 1980s, WMPTE decided to reopen and restore rail services through Birmingham Snow Hill station, which had closed in 1972.
 The restoration process took place in two stages: The first stage, completed in 1987, saw the opening of new Snow Hill station for services to the south.
 The second stage, completed in 1995, saw the restoration of the rail link between Snow Hill and the line to Kidderminster and Worcester.
 In 1999 the former Snow Hill to Wolverhampton line, was reopened as part of the Midland Metro tram line.

 Restoration of passenger services on the Chase Line between Walsall and Rugeley, between 1989 and 1998 was a joint project of WMPTE and Staffordshire County Council.
 Passenger services on the Walsall to Wolverhampton Line were also restored in 1998, although these were not a success, and were withdrawn in 2008 due to low patronage.

 Bus deregulation

 As a result of the Transport Act 1985, bus services were deregulated.
 This resulted in the transfer of the bus services to a separate legal entity, West Midlands Travel Ltd (WMT), which took over the bus assets and services of the WMPTE on 26 October 1986.
 WMT remained in public ownership under the West Midlands Passenger Transport Authority until 1991, when it was sold to its management and employees for £60 million.
 WMT was subsequently purchased by National Express in April 1995.
 However, WMT could have been purchased by Stagecoach instead if Brian Souter's £85 million was accepted.
 It was rejected on the grounds of the PTE being reluctant sellers and taking concern over the quality of bus services.

+In August 2026, it was announced WMCA would buy back WMT from National Express (now owned by Mobico), in order to support the transition to a franchising system from October 2027.